SCENE 01 / SOUND RECORDIST TEAM

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are experienced working with international productions filming in France.
-They're comfortable with varied workflows, international crew integration, and can communicate in English as well as French.
+Our sound teams are skilled at working with global shoots filming in France.
+They adapt to different workflows, blend in with international crews, and can work in English as well as French.

 Related Services